-Figure \ref{fig3} also shows that the time evolution of the estimated parameters is realistic within the ICU context.
-In ICU the training time windows move in positive (increasing time) direction increments of measurements---given a measurement the model is estimated using the previous 24 hours of data, $\sim 14$ data points to forecast the future measurement whenever it comes---so that the consecutive time windows have an overlap of 20-23 hours.
+Fig~\ref{fig6} also shows that the time evolution of the estimated parameters is realistic within the ICU context.
+In ICU the training time windows move in positive (increasing time) direction of measurements---given a measurement the model is estimated using the previous 24 hours of data, $\sim 14$ data points to forecast the future measurement whenever it comes---so that the consecutive time windows have an overlap of 20-23 hours.
 This means that the model varies relatively continuously between consecutive time windows.
-This relative continuity is reflected in Figure \ref{fig3} that shows the time evolution of estimated parameters for all three patients.
-The choice of the time window used to estimate the model faces the same problem that all moving window approaches: short time windows imply less data and higher estimation variance and long time windows imply poor adaptability in non-stationary settings but have lower variance and ample data.
-This is an optimization problem we will not tackle here.
-Instead, we set the window size on the assumption that the patient health state defined by the parameters would not change too much over the previous 24 hours, and assumption that is usually but not always correct.
+This relative continuity is reflected in Fig~\ref{fig6} that shows the time evolution of estimated parameters for all three patients.
 Even though the health condition of the ICU patients can change rapidly, the estimated parameters do not change wildly (in most of the cases), reflecting the expectation under these settings.
-Nevertheless, the patients are clearly non-stationary and the observed evolution of the parameter estimates, e.g., of the basal glucose value, $G_b$and decay rate, $\gamma$, shown in Figure \ref{fig7} reflect this non-stationarity.
+Nevertheless, the patients are clearly non-stationary and the observed evolution of the parameter estimates, shown in Fig~\ref{fig6}, reflects this non-stationarity.